 - A. Contact his/her Academic Advisor or instructor to discuss the grievance.
 Only after the student has met with the Academic Advisor or instructor, either in person or by phone, may the student proceed to step B below. - B. Should this meeting not yield a resolution that is satisfactory, the student may appeal to the Assistant Dean, Student Support Services.
 Students must appeal within seven calendar days from the date of the determination by the Academic Advisor or instructor.
-Such a request must be made in writing and must document the student's attempt to first resolve the grievance with the Academic Advisor or instructor. - C. Should the matter not be resolved with the aid of the Assistant Dean, Student Support Services, the student may appeal to the Dean of Students.
+Such a request must be made in writing and must document the student's attempt to first resolve the grievance with the Academic Advisor or instructor. - C. Should the matter not be resolved with the aid of the Assistant Dean, Student Support Services, the student may appeal to the Vice President, Student Services.
 Students must appeal within seven calendar days from the date of the determination by the Assistant Dean, Student Support Services.
-Such a request must be made in writing and must document the student's attempt to first resolve the grievance with the Assistant Dean, Student Support Services. - D. If, after the Dean of Students has had an opportunity to render his/her opinion, the student is not satisfied with the resolution of the grievance, the student may appeal within seven calendar days from the date of the determination by the Dean of Students by submitting a written request to the Senior Vice President, Academic Advancement & Provost for review.
-The Provost's decision is final.
-If no written request is submitted within the seven-day period, the decision of the Dean of Students shall be final.
+Such a request must be made in writing and must document the

+- student's attempt to first resolve the grievance with the Assistant Dean, Student Support Services. - D. Upon a student's written request for a review, the Vice President, Student Services will confirm that a proper review of the grievance was conducted.
+If, upon review, the Vice President, Student Services determines that a proper review was conducted, the decision of the Assistant Dean, Student Support Services shall be final.
+The Vice President, Student Services may choose to affirm or alter the decision and therefore, is responsible for the final decision.